JulieMontoya/Random_Beeb_Stuff/yson/language_ref.md

 Carried                    | 5
 Vault                      | 10

 The treasures are objects 11, 13, 17, 19, 23 and 29.

-Additional points are
-awarded for completing tasks:
+Additional points are awarded for completing tasks, depending on their
+complexity:

 Bit  | Task                  | Points
 -----|-----------------------|-------------